coderip321/GUI-Calculator/README.md

 Contributions are welcome!
 If you have any suggestions, bug reports, or want to contribute to the project, feel free to open an issue or create a pull request.

 License
-This calculator is licensed under the MIT License.
+This calculator is licensed under the GNU License